ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 Readers are also expected to be familiar with the terms and concepts related to CBOR {{RFC8949}}, JSON {{RFC8259}}, the CoAP protocol {{RFC7252}}, CoAP Observe {{RFC7641}}, and the use of hash functions to name objects as defined in {{RFC6920}}.

-Note that, unless otherwise indicated, the term "endpoint" is used here following its OAuth definition, aimed at denoting resources such as /token and /introspect at the AS, and /authz-info at the Resource Server.
+Note that, unless otherwise indicated, the term "endpoint" is used here following its OAuth definition, aimed at denoting resources such as /token and /introspect at the AS, and /authz-info at the RS.
 This document does not use the CoAP definition of "endpoint", which is "An entity participating in the CoAP protocol."

 This specification also refers to the following terminology.